natalieagus/50002/docs/Labs/supp-cmos.md

 # CMOS (JSIM)
 {: .no_toc}

+{:.note}
+This is a self-guided, supplementary lab, intended for revision.
+The lab is ungraded and you can check out the corresponding questionnaire on eDimension.

 ## Starter Code
 The starter code required for this lab is inside `jsim-kit` repository you've cloned for Lab 0 last week.
 If you've lost it, clone it again: